The Packed Lunch Dilemma

 - Good fats (egg yolk, salmon, trout, mackerel, avocado, a few nuts and seeds – high calorie so not too many)

-- Slow release carbohydrates (quinoa, oats, butternut squash or wholemeal/multigrain and of course Irish soda bread)
+- Slow release carbohydrates (chickpeas, butter beans, lentils, roasted butternut squash, quinoa, oats, or wholemeal/multigrain or Irish soda bread)

 Some of the above examples fall into 2 brackets (e.g salmon is a lean protein and also contain omega 3 fatty acid), so you get good food value from it.